Philip Alexander Bell

 In 1837, he founded The Weekly Advocate newspaper, edited by Samuel Cornish.
 The paper was later renamed The Colored American and co-owned by Charles Bennett Ray.
-In 1860, he moved to San Francisco where he became co-editor of the African-American newspaper The Pacific Appeal.
+In 1860, he moved to San Francisco where he became co-editor of the African-American newspaper The Pacific Appeal, working alongside Peter Anderson.
 After the Civil War he founded and edited The San Francisco Elevator during the Reconstruction Era.

 Bell died on April 24, 1889.